vesoft-inc/nebula-importer/README.md

 English,2,6
 ```

 `:IGNORE` is to specify the column that you want to ignore when importing data.
-All columns except the `:LABEL` column can be in any order.
-Thus, for a large CSV file, you can flexibly select the columns you need by setting the header.
+All columns except the `:LABEL` column can be sorted in any order.
+Thus, for a large CSV file, you can select the columns you need flexibly by setting the header.

-> Because a VERTEX can contain multiple TAGs, the TAG name should be added to the header of the specified column (for example, it must be `course.credits`, rather than the abbreviated `credits`).
+> Because a VERTEX can contain multiple TAGs, when specifying the header, you must add the tag name.
+For example, it must be `course.credits`, rather than the abbreviated `credits`).

-#### Example of Edge CSV File With Header
+#### Example of edge CSV file with header

 Take edge `follow` for example: